-You can chase the tail end of winter with this seven-day North Iceland self-drive tour.
+You can chase the tail end of winter with this epic 7-day North Iceland self-drive tour.
 It’ll take you to the otherworldly area of Lake Myvatn, the spectacular waterfalls Godafoss and Dettifoss, and the town Akureyri, which lies just 62 miles (100 kilometers) away from the Arctic Circle.

 If you want more, you can add on extra tours where you race across the ice cap of Langjokull glacier or snorkel in the crystal clear waters of Silfra fissure.

-- Find out what the Top 13 Things to Do in Akureyri
+- Find out the Top 13 Things to Do in Akureyri

 Towering over the peninsula is the mighty glacier, Snaefellsjokull.
-Adventure seekers can add on a tour where they venture into the ice tunnels of Langjokull glacier or descend into a volcano’s empty magma chamber.
+Adventure seekers can add on a tour where they venture into the ice tunnels of Langjokull glacier or descend into an Icelandic volcano’s empty magma chamber.

-If you are only visiting for a short while but want to get the full Icelandic experience without worrying about driving, you should check out this Four-day summer vacation package.
+If you are only visiting for a short while but want the full Icelandic experience without worrying about driving, you should check out this 4-day summer vacation package.